Key Takeaways

 Confucius believed that words should correspond with reality.

-If properly executed, it was believed that the “Rectification of Names” would result in utopian social harmony.
-With people, places, duties, and relationships rightly named and accurately defined, the smooth functioning of the state and cosmic equilibrium was a cheerful inevitability.
+If properly executed, the "Rectification of Names" was believed to result in utopian social harmony.
+With people, places, duties, and relationships rightly named and accurately defined, the smooth functioning of the state and cosmic equilibrium were seen as a cheerful inevitability.

-With this Confucian commitment to “Rectification” in mind, it becomes easier to see why an emphasis on etymology was an important part of traditional Chinese scholarship.
+With this Confucian commitment to "rectification" in mind, it becomes easier to see why an emphasis on etymology was such an important part of traditional Chinese scholarship.

 According to Confucius, calling things by their proper names (正名 zhèngmíng) could help avoid social disorder.

-In making your first forays into Chinese etymology, it will be helpful to have some grasp of the general component parts of the characters themselves.
+As you make your first forays into Chinese etymology, it helps to have some grasp of the general component parts of the characters themselves.

-In total, there are six ways to categorize Chinese characters.
-These are known as the 六书 (liùshū).
+In total, there are six ways to categorize Chinese characters, known as the 六书 (liùshū).

-Chinese characters are categorized according to their origins, so just knowing which of the six categories a character falls into can tell you something about the course of its development.
-An exhaustive exploration of this subject merits a whole article by itself (and luckily for you such an article on the types of Chinese characters exists!).
+Characters are categorized according to their origins, so just knowing which of the six categories a character falls into can tell you something about the course of its development.
+An exhaustive exploration of this subject merits a whole article by itself — and luckily for you, an article on the types of Chinese characters already exists.

-For the time being, here are three basic distinctions that will help you tackle written Chinese in general and Chinese etymology in particular:
+For now, here are three basic distinctions that will help you tackle written Chinese in general and Chinese etymology in particular.

 Pictographic characters (象形字 xiàngxíngzì)

-Much as the name “pictograph” indicates, characters that fall into the 象形字 (xiàngxíngzì) category are visual representations of the objects they represent.
+As the name "pictograph" indicates, characters in the 象形字 (xiàngxíngzì) category are visual representations of the objects they represent.
 New students of Mandarin often learn these characters first because their iconic nature makes them easy to remember.

 drawing of chinese characters with their meaning superimposed